ibadetazemi/SQL-Project/starting_with_questions.md

 SQL Queries:

-SELECT c.STATE, c.CITY, SUM(s.QTY * s.SALEPRICE)
-FROM SALE s
-INNER JOIN CUST c
-ON s.custid = c.custid
-GROUP BY c.STATE, c.CITY
-ORDER BY c.STATE;
+SELECT SUM(totaltransactionrevenue)
+AS highest_level_of_transaction, currencycode, country, city, timeonsite FROM all_sessions WHERE totaltransactionrevenue IS NOT NULL AND city !='not available in demo dataset' GROUP BY totaltransactionrevenue, currencycode, city, country, timeonsite ORDER BY totaltransactionrevenue DESC